-At EPIC we are committed to walking the talk.
+At EPIC Assist we are committed to walking the talk.
 Our passion is helping people with disability find and maintain sustainable work which will add value to their lives and make them proud.

 We know the importance of ensuring our workforce represents the community we serve.
 EPIC staff have a diverse range of skills, backgrounds and perspectives represented at all levels of the organisation.